Reiki Self Treatment At Home: Practice Reiki Self-Healing (Even If You’ve Never Done It Before)

 Step 5: Imagine this light catapulting from the earth’s core back to your body until you’re connected to universal energy above and below.

 Step 6: Set an intention or a prayer for this particular Reiki healing.
 Saying that this session is for the highest good of all concerned is a good one.
+You can invoke your Reiki and spiritual guides here if you wish.

 Last Step: Sealing Off Reiki Energy